ibm-cloud-docs/dns/ro-migration.md

 * Scalability
 * Exceptional reliability
 * Flexible integration
-* Competitive pricing

-If you choose to migrate to Tucows' (OpenSRS platform) before 2 November 2021, or migrate the domains away to other registrars outside of OpenSRS, you will incur a fee for the additional year renewal cost for every domain that is transferred.
-As part of the IBM Cloud to OpenSRS migration, you will not incur any transfer fees.
-{: tip}

 ### What service agreement do I follow after migration to Hover?
 {: #hover-service-agreement-after-migration}